Monocleware/Monocleware/README.md

 ## License

 Our software is licensed under the [Specify the license, e.g., MIT License].
 See the [LICENSE](link_to_license_file) file for more details.

-##  Logo

- inclusion of a logo would be good but since I cannot access local files, please add it manually